kinhluan/simple-elevator-simulator/README.md

 3. Click on an elevator button to manually assign the call
 4. You can also send elevators directly to specific floors using the floor buttons

+### Automatic Mode (SCAN) ⭐
+1. Select "SCAN Algorithm" from the Config panel
+2. Click call buttons - elevators are automatically assigned
+3. Watch elevators complete full sweeps to top/bottom before reversing
+4. Most predictable wait times and fairest distribution

 ### Automatic Mode (LOOK)
-1. Select "Auto - LOOK Algorithm" from the Scheduling Mode dropdown
+1. Select "LOOK Algorithm" from the Config panel
 2. Click call buttons - elevators are automatically assigned
 3. Watch the queue display to see optimized stop sequences
 4. Elevators maintain direction until no more requests ahead

 ### Automatic Mode (SSTF)
-1. Select "Auto - SSTF Algorithm" from the Scheduling Mode dropdown
+1. Select "SSTF Algorithm" from the Config panel
 2. Elevators always move to the nearest floor next
 3. Observe how it handles clustered vs. distributed calls
 4. Notice potential starvation of distant floors with high traffic